My Fake Boyfriend

 My Fake Boyfriend is a 2022 Canadian romantic comedy film written by Luke Albright, Greg Boaldin and Joe Wanjai Ross, directed by Rose Troche and starring Keiynan Lonsdale, Dylan Sprouse, and Sarah Hyland.

-Premise
+Plot

 In order to help his friend Andrew get over his on-again, off-again relationship with Nico, Jake creates an AI boyfriend, Cristiano.
 Cristiano becomes a huge online influencer.
 Andrew then meets and falls for restauranteur, Rafi.
 Andrew wants Cristiano shut down, as does Jakes’s wife Kelly, but Jake refuses as he is feeling successful in managing the AI.
 Kelly takes things into her own hands and ultimately results in a very public outing of the ruse.
 Andrew tries to make amends with Rafi.